ps4mnf/ImmoApp/README.md

 3. Set up Supabase:
    - Create a new project at [supabase.com](https://supabase.com)
    - Copy your project URL and anon key
+   - Click the "Connect to Supabase" button in Bolt to set up the database
-   - The database schema will be automatically created using the migration files
+   - Or manually run the migration files in your Supabase SQL editor

 4. Create a `.env` file in the root directory:
    ```